chimeSRF/cicd-lab/README.md

     sw04 -- access ports --- pc2{PC02}
 ```

 **Note:** With `ip unnumberd` the interface itself does not need an IP address on the point-to-point links.
-Because we don't have an IPAM this makes the inventory easier.{: .note}
+Because we don't have an IPAM this makes the inventory easier.

 ## Environment Variable